Vanessa Fisk: Film

-Vanessa Fisk appears in Spider-Man: Into the Spider-Verse (2018), voiced by Lake Bell.
+Vanessa Fisk briefly appears in Spider-Man: Into the Spider-Verse, voiced by Lake Bell.
 This version was unaware of her husband's criminal activities until she and Richard Fisk witnessed him fighting Spider-Man.
-After they flee in horror and are killed in a car accident, Wilson spearheads the creation of the "Super-Collider" to find alternate variants of his family in the multiverse.
+After they flee in horror and are killed in a car accident, Wilson spearheads the creation of the "Super-Collider" to find alternate versions of his family in the multiverse.

 Miscellaneous

 Vanessa Fisk appears in the novel Spider-Man: Forever Young, written by Stefan Petrucha.
 Two years after the "Tablet" storyline, Vanessa considers using the Tablet to heal a comatose Kingpin.
 In return for Peter Parker's help in finding the tablet, she offers to use her family's resources to assist an ailing May Parker.
 Though Vanessa later abandons the idea of using the tablet after witnessing its effects on Silvermane, she honors her agreement with Peter and pays for May's medical care.